44digits/xyztiles-azure/README.md

 - Azurite storage emulator (for local development) https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite

 ### Installation
-Note these instructions are for linux.
+Note these instructions were created in linux.
+(Todo: test in Powershell)

 1. If using Azure CLI for the first time sign in to Azure:
    `az login`